|

 Cycle Guide - March 1968 |

-taught me to ride the morning I picked it up.
+taught me to ride the morning I picked the bike up.
 He explained the controls and had me

 ride up and down the street a few times.
 In those 10 minutes, I shifted